GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 *  ```bidirectional``` - The connector is bi-directional.
 *  If the attribute is missing (not set), the connector has no direction.

 The attribute *layoutStyle* specifies the layout style of the connector.
-Allowed valuies are:
+Allowed values are:

 * ``bezier`` The connector is drawn as Bezier curve
 * ``rounded`` The corners of the connector in the waypoints in between start and end are connected rounded